-Manchester airport has been reaching out to local businesses to ask them for a £500m investment to transform their terminal building, as part of their 10-year programme to improve the airport.
+How would you fancy being part of the Manchester Airport terminals refurbishment and make your mark in the airport’s history?
+The airport has been reaching out to local businesses to ask them for a £500m investment to transform their terminal buildings, as part of their 10-year programme to improve the airport.

 The plan involves an extension being built which will lead to Terminal 2 being more than double the size it is currently.
 Not only this, but they also plan to improve the existing access roads by making them more efficient and give the existing forecourt an upgrade.
 Along with this, Manchester Evening News has stated that links will be created to connect Terminal 2 to Terminal 3 and “Terminal 1 will be demolished”.
 The improvements inside the buildings will include security queue times being cut to just 5 minutes.

 The airport has stated that although this is a 10-year programme, the effects will last much longer than that.
 The project is said to be creating another 20,000 jobs, which would mean that this is double what they offer already.
 However, it looks as if they are going to need all the help they can get; with 10 miilion passengers expected to be passing through within the next decade.

 It would seem that the airport is not only trying to attract customers, but also new airlines and new routes.
 The airport is keen to improve their customer services in order to be noticed along with the biggest airports in the UK such as Heathrow and Gatwick.
 It is already the only UK airport outside the capital city with direct routes to Miami, Hong Kong, Jeddah, Singapore, Atlanta, Washington and Boston.
 This expansion will clearly be a massive opportunity for this airport.